1991 USO 50th Anniversary Silver Dollar

-The obverse of the Silver Dollar features a banner resembling the official USOP flag.
+The obverse of the 1991 USO 50th Anniversary Silver Dollar features a banner resembling the official USOP flag.
 The banner is emblazoned with the “USO” initials.
 Above the banner is “50th Anniversary” done in calligraphy with flourishes.
 The upper periphery has the motto “IN GOD WE TRUST” while the lower periphery has the word “LIBERTY” and the date “1991” on it.
-This obverse was designed by Rhode Island artist Robert Lamb, who beat designs by the US Mint’s engravers and four other invited artists.
+This obverse was designed by Robert Lamb.

 The reverse of the coin features a large American bald eagle, perched atop a globe of the world.
-In its beak is a banner upon which the letters “USO” are inscribed.
+In its beak is a banner with the letters “USO” inscribed on the banner.
 The globe has text to the left “FIFTY YEARS SERVICE” and to the right “TO SERVICE PEOPLE” and 11 five-pointed stars in a semi-circle below the globe.
 The globe has “E PLURIBUS UNUM” across it.
 On the upper periphery is “UNITED STATES OF AMERICA” and on the lower periphery “ONE DOLLAR.”
-The designer was Mint engraver John Mercanti.
+William C. Cousins and John Mercanti had a hand in creating the reverse design.

 (A 1991 USO Silver Dollar, Uncirculated, Obverse [right], Reverse [left].)